arsh1991/Fat-Cat/Wiki/Weekly Minutes/Weekly Meeting-3.md

 **Dipro:** Set up MelonJS environment, build a sample MelonJS project, work on Features document, decide on recommended design pattern, design 1-2 mock-up screens, and begin UML model/sequence diagrams.

 ## What are the current blockers/challenges the team is facing?
 We have started defining the scope of our game but we are not sure how design documents are created for systems like a game.
 We are not sure what should be the high level diagrams that we should create as per process.
-Secondly, no one is master on implementing patterns in javascript, so we need more clarity on their selection and implementation in the game.
+Secondly, no one has mastered implementing patterns in Javascript, so we need more clarity on their selection and implementation in the game.
+Additionally, most of us are not familiar with MelonJS, which is why one of our main tasks for this week was to build a sample game in the MelonJS environment after setting it up on our individual computers.
+Hopefully, after this week, we will be more familiar with the MelonJS environment and will be able to begin building a prototype game.

 ## Next meeting is scheduled for: Saturday, October 7th 2017